HIPAA Compliance

 Is Aesthetix CRM HIPAA Compliant?

-Yes, Aesthetix CRM can be used in a HIPAA-compliant manner, and it is designed for this use.
-Aesthetix CRM was created with security and privacy in mind.
-Aesthetix CRM has a ton of features, but number 1, all of the data that is stored on the platform is stored in a HIPAA-compliant manner (encrypted at rest).
-All of our secure and standard communication methods can be used in a HIPAA-compliant manner.
+Yes, Aesthetix CRM can be used in a HIPAA-compliant manner and is designed for this use.
+Aesthetix CRM was built for the medical aesthetics industry with security and privacy as foundational requirements.
+All data stored on the platform is encrypted at rest (AES-256) and in transit (TLS 1.2+), and our secure and standard communication methods can be used in a HIPAA-compliant manner.

 HIPAA Privacy & Security Rule Compliance

-The two requirements that apply to the relationship between HighLevel, a customer Agency, and the agency’s client (the Practice) are the HIPAA Privacy Rule and the HIPAA Security Rule.
-The details of each of these rules can be found here:
+The two HIPAA requirements that apply to the relationship between Aesthetix CRM, the customer (the Practice or Agency), and the practice’s patients are the HIPAA Privacy Rule and the HIPAA Security Rule.

 Security

 Our database automatically encrypts all data before it is written to disk.
-No setup or configuration is required and no need to modify how you access the service.
+No setup or configuration is required.
 The data is automatically and transparently decrypted when read by an authorized user.

-With server-side encryption, Google manages the cryptographic keys on your behalf using the same hardened key management systems that we use for our encrypted data, including strict key access controls and auditing.
-Each database object’s data and metadata are encrypted under the 256-bit Advanced Encryption Standard, and each encryption key is itself encrypted with a regularly rotated set of master keys.
+With server-side encryption, Google manages the cryptographic keys on your behalf using the same hardened key management systems used for their own encrypted data, including strict key access controls and auditing.
+Each database object’s data and metadata is encrypted under the 256-bit Advanced Encryption Standard, and each encryption key is itself encrypted with a regularly rotated set of master keys.

 Standard (“Non-Secure”) Communication

-SMS, Email, Phone Calls, WhatsApp messages, Instagram DMS, Facebook Messages, and Google My Business messages are Standard (Non-Secure) Communications.
-Please note these conversations are stored in a HIPAA-compliant manner, and some of these communications are encrypted and sent to patients.
-All of these communication modalities require that information leave Aesthetix CRM’s control before it can reach its intended recipient.
-Because of this, Aesthetix CRM cannot guarantee the security of standard communication throughout its entire journey.
-Importantly, this is not unique to Aesthetix CRM; these communication channels have this limitation no matter which provider is powering them.
+SMS, Email, Phone Calls, WhatsApp messages, Instagram DMs, Facebook Messages, and Google My Business messages are Standard (Non-Secure) Communications.
+These conversations are stored in a HIPAA-compliant manner.
+However, because these communications leave Aesthetix CRM’s control before reaching the intended recipient, Aesthetix CRM cannot guarantee the security of standard communication throughout its entire journey.
+This limitation is not unique to Aesthetix CRM — these communication channels have this limitation regardless of which provider powers them.
 Despite this, standard communication channels can still be used in a HIPAA-compliant manner, provided that you take care to use them correctly.

 Phone Calls